firebase/firebase-js-sdk/.changeset/spicy-dragons-pay.md

 '@firebase/app-compat': patch
 ---

-Handle JSDOM case in app-compat checks.
+Properly handle the case in app-compat checks where `window` exists but `self` does not.
+(This occurs in Ionic Stencil's Jest preset.)